OpenBazaar/openbazaar-go/README.md

 The server is currently under heavy development.
 Most of the underlying networking is complete and what remains is to build out the order/purchase flow.
 We expect to have a development release which will be capable of browsing the network in a few weeks.

 ## Contributing
-Contributions are welcome. // TODO: make contribute.md guidlines
+Contributions are definitely welcome!
+Please read the contributing [guidlines](https://github.com/OpenBazaar/openbazaar-go/blob/master/CONTRIBUTE.md) before starting.

 ## License
 MIT